vrandezo/lambda-cli/README.md

 notwikilambda, performs an incomplete wellformedness check, and displays the ZObject.

+## Next TODOs
+- labelize
+- first version of a cache
+- normalize
+- canonicalize

 ## TODO: initial plan - all below is unimplemented

 lambda is usable as a CLI tool in two ways: either calling it for a specific